karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_gce.md

    - Navigate to the Google Cloud Console.
    - Click on the "Compute Engine" menu option.
    - Click the "Create Instance" button.
    - Choose Ubuntu for the instance platform (Boot Disk section).
+   - You can apply for Quota update for more CPU cores.

 2. Run the SSH.
 To upgrade the packages on your system, you can use the apt package manager:
 ```